Frequently Asked Questions About Swim Lessons at the JCC

 All swimmers need to bring a bathing suit and towel, along with the swim cap and progress book you will receive when you register for lessons.
 All children ages 3.5 or under must wear a swim diaper and waterproof vinyl swim pant under their bathing suits.
-If you would like to use a locker, please bring a lock.

 How can I help my swimmer outside of class?